 This is one of the few local authorities that owns its own buses, primarily for school travel provision but also for less frequent socially necessary public bus services.
 Naturally, timetables for all bus services are available on here along with the sort of other local travel information that we have come to expect of local authority websites.

-There may be larger cities than Dundee but it gets its dedicated travel information website.
-There may be more than public transport information on here but that makes it a port of call for all.
-Dundee City Council seems to have done a good job with this one though a browseable list of bus timetables would be no bad idea.
+There may be larger cities than Dundee, but it gets its dedicated travel information website.
+There may be more than public transport information on here and that makes it a useful port of call for all.
+Dundee City Council seems to have done a good job with this one though a browsable list of bus timetables would be no bad idea.

 Never let the usefulness of a list of timetables be downplayed when it comes to exploring an area and that’s how it has proven with the Gwynedd of the Snowdonia National Park.
 In addition to the usual sections on day-to-day bus and train travel, there’s a section devoted to the Snowdon Sherpa services for those wanting to get to know those hillier areas while leaving the car after them.

 Another one of Cheshire’s unitary authorities and one that didn’t reach my consciousness until recently, it also has a devotion to the provision of public transport information.
 The area centres around Runcorn and Widnes together with smaller places such as Helsby and Frodsham too.
-There are bus timetables listed here like so many other council websites and it is an area that I might go exploring too.
-After all, the Sandstone Trail starts in Frodsham so a walking idea has come into place.
+There are bus timetables listed here like so many other council websites, and it is an area that I might go exploring too.
+After all, the Sandstone Trail starts in Frodsham, so a walking idea came into place.